 By delving into Jack’s background, I discovered that his father was a womanizer who had abandoned Jack and the family when Jack was very young.

-The point to keep in mind here is that sexual conflicts are rarely about what they seem.
+The point here is that sexual conflicts are not always about what they seem.

 Let me give you another example that is the exact reverse of Jack and Yvonne's case.